Asheville, NC: Best Dog-Friendly Hikes & Eats

 Janice Moskoff in front of doorway in Valletta, Malta.
 (Credit: Danielle Cassar)

 About the author: Janice Moskoff is a travel writer and blogger who loves hiking, exploring the world, and reading.
 She writes to inspire travel-loving families, adult friends, and couples on her blog, Gather and Go Travel.
-Check out her bio, learn how she became a blogger, and discover how to work with her.
-Sign up for her monthly Discovery Newsletter to get her latest travel recommendations and how-to’s.
+After attending the University of Michigan undergraduate business school and following a career in retail strategy and event management, she returned to focus on her first love—travel.
+Read her bio, learn how she became a blogger, and discover how to work with her.
+Sign up for her monthly Discovery Newsletter for travel recs and how-to’s.
+Or follow her on social media (@gatherandgotravel).

 Affiliate Disclosure: Some of the links on this page may be affiliate links, and at no additional cost to you, I earn a commission if you make a purchase.
 I only recommend products and companies I use.
 And the income goes to keeping the site community-supported and ads minimal.